Version 1.3.0

 These cards store temporary boolean values.
 They work the same way as the temporary number cards:

-Set temporary boolean stores a true or false value under a unique ID.
+Set temporary boolean stores a true or false value under a unique ID for a fixed timeout.

 Get temporary boolean reads the stored boolean value without deleting it.